karanja-simon/blog/moleculer-microservices-i.md

 #### 2.3 Database Architecture: Database per Service

 It's clear from our *Tasker* API that we need some form of data persistence.
 In a monolith, the decision is always straight forward.
 One monolith one database with as many tables as necessary.
-With the microservices, since the objective is to be as loosely coupled as possible, then obviuosly one single database approach cannot work.
+With the microservices, since the objective is to be as loosely coupled as possible, then the database architecture has to be re-thought.
 We need to keep each microservice’s persistent data private to that service and accessible only via its API.
+There are a couple of approaches/patterns to address this, for our sake, we will use the `private-tables-per-service`.
+Where each service owns a table that is only be accessed by that service.

 | ![Tasker DB](/images/blog/moleculer/tasker_db_archi.png) |
 |:--:|